Hetman Zamość

 Hetman Zamość is a football club based in Zamość, Poland.
-The club plays in the IV liga Lublin, which is the fifth tier of football in the country.
+The club plays in group IV of the III liga, the fourth tier of football in the country, after winning the 2025–26 IV liga Lublin.

 The club was formed under the name Strzelec before later becoming Hetman Zamość.
 Over the years the club has also been known as Sparta Zamość, Unia Zamość, MZKS Hetman Zamość and Hetman – Kadex Zamość.
 The club play their home games at the Stadion OSiR w Zamościu.

 The club has spent numerous years moving between the national and regional divisions, peaking in a period between 1992 and 2003 where they spent time in the second tier of Polish football.
 In March 2010, the club withdrew from II liga due to financial reasons in the middle of the competitive season.
 They reformed on the basis of a local youth team founded in 1993 and are once again playing local regional football.
 The club reached the quarter finals of the Polish Cup in 1994 and 1997, with their best performance in the Polish League Cup being the fifth round which was achieved in consecutive seasons in 2000–01 and 2001–02 seasons.